Naming Spans and Attributes

 exception.stack = "<exception stack>"

-The same with Go programming language:
+The same in Go programming language:

 span := trace.SpanFromContext(ctx)

-label.String("exception.type", "*exec.ExitError"),
+attribute.String("exception.type", "*exec.ExitError"),

-label.String("exception.message", "exit status 1"),
+attribute.String("exception.message", "exit status 1"),

-label.String("exception.stack", string(runtime.Stack())),
+attribute.String("exception.stack", string(runtime.Stack())),

 Logs